NOTE: All rule changes/modifications for the 2007 season are in bold italics. All rule changes for the 2006 season are in italics.

 a.)
 NL opening day rosters will be provided no later than the first Thursday after opening day.

-b.) an amended list containing any player called up from the minors between opening day and the rotoball auction will be provided on auction day.
+b.)
+An amended list containing any player called up from the minors between opening day and the rotoball auction will be provided on auction day.

+c.)
 Any player not on these lists may be added prior to the beginning of the auction with every owner being made aware of this addition.
 Once the auction has begun, no player may be added to the list of auctionable NL players.
 These lists will be provided/kept by the commissioner at the auction.

-3. Replacing players on auction day: The replacement of “non-active” players acquired on auction day no longer occurs.
+D. Replacing players on auction day: The replacement of “non-active” players acquired on auction day no longer occurs.
 The earliest replacement players can be acquired is during the first transaction period following auction day.

 V. THE FARM PLAYER DRAFT